project-alice-assistant/docs/docs/skill-development/publishing-to-skill-store.md

 <img src="/images/pipeline_example.png" alt="pipeline example">

 The third one, the sonarcube check won't stop a deployment but reflects the quality of your code.
 It is allowed to fail.
 The first 2 jobs though cannot fail or your skill won't get published.
 If either one of them or both failed, click on their icons to navigate to the test and a report of what failed.
 You'll need to correct those and submit pull requests to fix the issues.
 Once the first 2 tests succeeded and the third ran, the deployement will begining and should take about 2 minutes.

-It is also a good idea to subscribe to the repository on Gitlab so you get email alerted if a job fails for your skill.
+- Please subscribe to the repository on Gitlab so you get email alerted if a job fails for your skill.
+- **Please subscribe to the fork of your skill so you get alerted when someone reports a bug on your skill.**